Consider Guitar Lessons for Alzheimers disease prevention. In addition, learning to play the guitar can also:

-In a 2006 study conducted at the University of New South Wales in Australia, vigorous and regular brain stimulation reduced the risk of dementia and Alzheimer’s by 50%.
-According to the “cognitive reserve” hypothesis supporting the results of this study, it is possible for the brain to cultivate resistance to neural decline in later years and delay the occurrence of Alzheimer’s disease.
+A 2006 study conducted at the University of New South Wales in Australia found ….
+Vigorous and regular brain stimulation… reduced the risk of dementia and Alzheimer’s by 50%.
+According to the “cognitive reserve” hypothesis…the results of this study… it is possible for the brain to cultivate resistance to neural decline in later years.
+And delay the occurrence of Alzheimer’s disease.

-Senior citizens who are already suffering from mild symptoms of dementia also show cognitive improvement when taking guitar lessons.
+Senior citizens…already suffering from mild symptoms of dementia … also show cognitive improvement, when taking guitar lessons.

 Signs of mild dementia include: